Associate athletics director to focus on revenue generation

 Second in command will administer external relations, football, men's basketball

-Butikofer (pronounced BEET-ih-COE-fur) manages and coordinates all external relations functions for the Boilermakers - communications, creative services, licensing and marketing - as well as the department's relationships with Learfield (Purdue Sports Properties) and Nike, while also serving as the day-to-day sport administrator for football and men's basketball.
+Butikofer (pronounced BEET-ih-COE-fur) manages and coordinates all external relations functions for the Boilermakers - communications, creative services, licensing and marketing - as well as the department's relationships with Learfield (Purdue Sports Properties) and Nike, while also overseeing sports medicine/athletic training and serving as the day-to-day sport administrator for football and men's basketball.
 He fills the role of chief operations officer when athletics director Mike Bobinski is away from campus.